ohumbe/ocp-configs-checklists/ansible/README_quay.md

 ## Basic workflow
 The `quay-setup.yml` playbook can be run at any time, and this will typically only be run once.
-Mirroring the OpenShift release images will be a two-stage operation.
-First, run the `ocp-mirror-connected.yml` playbook.
-This will create a tar file at `{{ bundle_file }}`.
-Next, the tar.gz file should be transferred to `{{ bundle_file }}` on the disconneted registry host.
-Ensure that the registry host has already been configured with a username/password and the namespace/reposistory with approarite write permissions exists as defined in `mirror-vars.yml`.
-Finally, the `ocp-mirror-disconnected.yml` playbook should be run on the disconnected registry.host.
 > NOTE: For test environments, the disconnected registry host does not have to actually be disconnected and may actually be the same host used to do the initial mirror to disk.

 ### Quay Registry Setup